fbpx

 senior Australian ponders NDIS After 65 ineligibility

-Simply put, if your birthday falls on the wrong page of the calendar your disability won’t be treated as a national responsibility.
-Your needs may very well be the same as your 64-year-old best friend.
-But unlike them you won’t get disability support from our national disability scheme.
+Simply put, if your birthday falls on the wrong page of the calendar when you first acquire a disability, you can’t get NDIS disability support.
+Your needs may very well be the same as your 64-year-old best friend, but you wonโ€™t be able to access the same support from our national disability scheme.

 Yes, a national scheme should be for the entire nation.
 And yes, this age exclusivity is disrespectful and discriminatory.
 In fact, the laws were timeously changed to allow for it.

 In 2013 when the NDIS was rolled out, the federal government amended its Age Discrimination Act so that ineligibility for NDIS after 65 would be legal.
-This exclusion comes as an enormous surprise for Australians who’ve paid taxes all their lives and who now desperately need disability support.
+This exclusion comes as an enormous surprise for Australians whoโ€™ve paid taxes all their lives and who now desperately need disability support.

 Husbands, wives, friends and family are often forced to drop their normal lives to become full-time carers.
 This has a ripple effect on them, their families, friends, colleagues and social networks.